RicardoLorenzo/ConcurrentIOTests/README.md

 The update process can create some fragmentation in the file.
 A database defragmentation tool will be useful to help with this issue.

+Additionally, there are two major things to do in order to improve the performance and the data consistency:

+* Resident memory page cache (blocks)
+* Journal mechanism and data checkpoints

 Motivation
 ==========